Greenbrier (Great Smoky Mountains): Smoky Mountains Hiking Club Cabin

 The Smoky Mountains Hiking Club Cabin, located next to the Messer Barn on the Porters Creek Trail, is a dog-trot cabin constructed by members of the SMHC between 1934 and 1936, one of the few non-NPS structures built within the park's boundaries during the 1930s.
 In 1933, the club's members (among them park promoters David Chapman, Harvey Broome, and Carlos Campbell) met with NPS director Arno Cammerer at the Andrew Johnson Hotel in Knoxville and convinced him to grant them a special-use permit to build the cabin.

 Club member and prominent Knoxville architect Charles I. Barber, whose firm Barber & McMurry designed the park's headquarters and several notable buildings on the Arrowmont campus in Gatlinburg, designed the cabin and oversaw its construction using the labor of club members.
 The club used the logs from dismantled Whaley structures including the home cabin and barn of James A. & Phoebe Irene Whaley Whaley, and constructed the cabin around an existing chimney fall.
-The SMHC leased the cabin from the park service until 1981.
+The club leased the cabin from the park service until 1981.

 Tyson McCarter Place

 The Tyson McCarter Place, located near where the Old Settlers Trail crosses Webb Creek just off U.S. Route 321, consists of a barn, corn crib, smokehouse, and springhouse constructed around 1876.
-Jacob Tyson McCarter purchased the farm around 1900, and in subsequent decades became a prominent member of the Webb Creek community.
+Jacob Tyson McCarter purchased the farm around 1900, and in subsequent decades he became a prominent member of the Webb Creek community.
 The area was placed on the National Register of Historic Places in 1976.

 Baxter Cabin

 The Baxter/Jenkins Cabin, located near the junction of the Old Settlers Trail and the Maddron Bald Trail, was built by Willis Baxter and his son, William, in 1889.
-The cabin was originally a wedding gift to William, but was passed on to Willis' second son, Alex, when William's wife inherited property in Cosby.
+The cabin was originally a wedding gift to William and was passed on to Willis' second son, Alex, when William's wife inherited property in Cosby.
 Chandler Jenkins was a later owner.
-The farm originally included two cabins, a barn, corn crib, smokehouse, hogpen, chicken house, and blacksmith shop, but this cabin and the chickenhouse are all that remain.
-In the 1950s, the chickenhouse was moved to the Mountain Farm Museum at Oconaluftee.
+The farm originally included two cabins, a barn, corn crib, smokehouse, hog pen, chicken house, and blacksmith shop, but this cabin and the chicken house are all that remain.
+In the 1950s, the chicken house was moved to the Mountain Farm Museum at Oconaluftee.